silee2/llvm-project/README_LLVMGPUOffload.md

 # LLVM GPU Offloading support
-## TODO: Update this document for LLVM GPU Offloading support
-## Purpose
+## Goal
-Add minimal support for LLVM GPU offloading to enable downstream projects to add support for GPUs without an upstream LLVM backend.
+Add minimal support for LLVM GPU offloading in upstream to enable downstream projects to add support for GPUs without an upstream LLVM backend.

+## Input
+gpu.module containing device code with gpu.func. func body has gpu dialect ops.

 ## Overall flow
-1. Input with gpu.func using gpu dialect.
-2. Upstream "attach llvm offload target" to attach vendor specific attributes.
+Step 1.
+Use upstream "attach llvm offload target" to attach vendor specific attributes.
+Step 2: Use downstream conversion pass(es) that converts:
+    - gpu ops that have no upstream lowering to LLVM
+    - gpu ops that have upsteam lowering to LLVM but want to use vendor specific lowering.
+    - other dialect ops that have upstream lowering to LLVM but want to use vendor specific lowering.
-3. Downstream conversion pass that converts part of gpu.func that lowers to func.calls to vendor specific intrinsic function.
+   To func.call to vendor specific intrinsic function.
-4. Upstream GPUToLLVMOffload pass that converts gpu.func to llvm.func
-5. Upstream gpu module to binary pass that converts llvm.func to gpu.binary
-6. Upstream GPUToLLVM pass that lowers host side code
-7. Downstream gpu execution engine that implements the common mgpuXXX API used by upstream.
+Step 3: Use upstream GPUToLLVMOffload pass that converts gpu.func from Step 2 to llvm.func Step 4: Use upstream gpu module to binary pass that converts llvm.func to gpu.binary Step 5: Use upstream GPUToLLVM pass that lowers host code Step 6: Use mlir-cpu-runner with downstream gpu execution engine wrapper that implements the common mgpuXXX API used by upstream.
 This execution engine accepts serialized LLVM bitcode as payload.

-In summary, downstream needs to implement the following:
+## Required changes
+### Downstream:
-1. Conversion pass that converts gpu.func to vendor specific intrinsic function.
+1. Conversion pass for Step 2.
-2. Execution engine that implements the common mgpuXXX API used by upstream.
+2. Execution engine that implements the common mgpuXXX API used by upstream for Step 6.

-Upstream needs to implement the following:
+### Upstream:
-1. llvm.offload_target attribute
+1. llvm.offload_target attribute for Step 1.
-2. attach llvm offload target pass
+2. attach llvm offload target passi for Step 1.
-3. GPUToLLVMOffload pass
+3. GPUToLLVMOffload pass for Step 3.
-4. LLVMOffload target that only supports format=offload
+4. LLVMOffload target that only supports format=offload for Step 4.

-## How to demonstrate flow in upstream
+## How to illustrate flow in upstream
 Option 1: Write a test pass and a test execution engine targeting SPIR-V and OpenCL runtime and add some integration tests.
 Option 2: Write an example with pass and execution engine targeting SPIR-V and OpenCL runtime and add some integration tests.